 There is more information deeper in our website that will discuss in detail how to “work” these Steps.
 For now, let’s uncover some terms you may not know.

 Abstinence: “Abstinence is the action of refraining from compulsive eating and compulsive food behaviors while working towards or maintaining a healthy body weight.
 Spiritual, emotional, and physical recovery is the result of living and working the Overeaters Anonymous Twelve Step program on a daily basis.” – Abstinence & Recovery Policy revised at WSBC 2021 (Business Conference Policy Manual, 1988b [amended 2021])

-Tools: we have nine Tools that help focus us while we work our program of recovery, including:
+Tools: We have nine Tools that guide us while we work our program of recovery, including: